ksimons29/anki-portuguese-sayings/README.md

 ## 🔒 Key behavior: C1 enrichment
 The transformer prompts GPT to return **pt-PT** translation and a **C1-level** example sentence (≈12–22 words), aligned with your learning goal.
 This yields richer context and better recall.

-You can monitor token usage at **OpenAI Usage**: https://platform.openai.com/usage

 ---

 ## ✅ New: Daily inbox rotation (simple mode)